All features

 Architectural scales use fractions of an inch per foot, like 1/4" = 1'-0".
 They are standard on building plans drawn by architects.
 Engineering scales use one inch per a number of feet, like 1" = 20' or 1" = 50'.
 They are standard on civil, site, and survey drawings.
 Metric scales use ratios like 1:100 or 1:200 and appear on international projects.
 Easy Takeoffs includes all three types: 13 architectural, 8 engineering, and 7 metric scales.

-Upload your first PDF plan set, set the scale, and pull accurate quantities before lunch.
-No credit card.
-No commitment.
-No per seat fees.
+Upload your first PDF plan set, set the scale, and pull accurate quantities before lunch. $39 a month after the trial, less than every dedicated competitor.